 Headquartered in Denver, CO Accruit has the ability to do exchanges in every part of the US.
 They are receptive to inbound requests and respond promptly.
-If you are in Colorado, we highly suggest visiting their office in person for a consultation.
+If you are doing a 1031 exchange in Colorado, we highly suggest visiting their office in person for a consultation.

 Denver – 1331 17th Street, Suite 1250 Denver, Colorado 80202